FortiWeb high availability (HA)

 In Active-Passive HA, one appliance is elected to be the active appliance (also called the primary, main, or master), applying the policies for all connections.
 The other is a passive standby (also called the secondary, or slave), which assumes the role of the active appliance and begins processing connections only if the active appliance fails.

 This is an example of an active-passive HA topology.

-The primary appliance in a standard active-active HA group plays the role as the central controller to receive traffic from clients and send the processed traffic to back-end web servers, and vice versa (the traffic shown in green in the following graph).
-The primary appliance distributes the traffic to all the HA members (including itself) according to the specified load-balancing algorithm so that each FortiWeb appliance performs the security services to protect the traffic (the traffic shown in red in the following graph).
+The master appliance in a standard active-active HA group plays the role as the central controller to receive traffic from clients and send the processed traffic to back-end web servers, and vice versa (the traffic shown in green in the following graph).
+The master appliance distributes the traffic to all the HA members (including itself) according to the specified load-balancing algorithm so that each FortiWeb appliance performs the security services to protect the traffic (the traffic shown in red in the following graph).

 This is an example of a standard active-active HA group:

 The master node uses the following load-balancing algorithms to distribute received traffic over the available HA members:

 - By source IP: consistently distribute the traffic coming from a source to the same HA member (the default algorithm).